-Binoculars usually have diopter compensation, so one eyepiece can be finely focused, to compensate the eye different strength.
+Binoculars usually have diopter compensation, so one eyepiece can be finely focused, to compensate for the eye’s different strength.
 The dioptric compensation for standard binoculars is usually around +/- 2 diopter, give or take.

 With only weak ametropia, where only the refractive power of the eye needs to be corrected, this diopter compensation may be is sufficient to compensate for the visual defect and you can use the binoculars without wearing your glasses.

 Some premium binoculars and high-end models come with a diopter compensation of up to +/- 8 diopters.

 Binoculars for Eyeglass Wearers

 Binoculars that are suitable for eyeglass wearers are fitted with special eyepieces that set the exit pupil further back than conventional lenses, thus the eye relief is longer.

-To achieve this, complex lens systems with 6 to 8 lenses have to be installed in the eyepiece.
-Because of this special feature, these binoculars with long eye relief, are significantly more expensive, but also much more comfortable to be used by people who wear glasses.
+Because of this special design feature, these binoculars with long eye relief, are significantly more expensive, but also much more comfortable to be used by people who wear glasses.